teddyvere/Kafka3-Data/README.md

 brew install kafka-python
 ```

-__Nota Bene 2022:__ _If you're running on a M1 Mac, take a look at the bottom of the page._
+__Nota Bnee 2022:__ _If you're running on a M1 Mac, take a look at the bottom of the page._

 ## Running Kafka

 There are a couple shell scripts for running `zookeeper` and `kafka`.
-You need to run `zookeeper` first in a terminal by itself.
+iYou need to run `zookeeper` frst in a terminal by itself.
 Then run `kafka` in a different terminal.

 Then run the `Producers` and `consumers` each in their own terminals. (as needed)